 - Software Advice: 4.5/5

-The software offers limited customization options related to time tracking which is a bummer for organizations that like to personalize things to their liking.
+Everhour offers limited customization options related to time tracking which is a bummer for businesses that need to adapt their time tracking tools to unique and non-negotiable needs.
 Plus, the iOS adaptation is pretty subpar with a rating of 2.5/5 stars on the App Store.
-Basic features like offline tracking are also missing, and there isn’t even an Android app available to make up for it.

-Honestly, I don’t think Everhour is a good choice for field and on-site workers.
+With that being said, I honestly don’t think that Everhour is a good choice for field and on-site workers.
 The software doesn’t have an offline mode, and while the Android app is completely missing, the present iOS app doesn’t do a good job either.
-But hey, if you’re just sitting at a desk all day, Everhour does offer some features and integrations that are helpful.
-So essentially, it depends on the needs of your organization as to whether this software is a good fit or not!

 If I had to pick one feature as the single best for Everhour, it would be the Pomodoro timer.
 It is honestly such a refreshing take on time management!